nickg/nvc/nvc.1.md

 ## DESCRIPTION

 NVC is an implementation of the VHDL language as defined by IEEE standard 1076-1993 and later revisions.
-Simulating a design typically involes three steps: `analysing` one more more source files into the work library; `elaborating` a top-level design unit; and `running` the elaborated design.
+Simulating a design typically involves three steps: analysing one more more source files into the work library; elaborating a top-level design unit; and running the elaborated design.

 ## OPTIONS